 But bruxing does more than just interfere with your sleep.
 It can damage your teeth and jaws, as well.
 People who have sleep bruxism can also suffer headaches, earaches, jaw pain and jaw joint disorders.

 If you suffer from sleep bruxism, you may be experiencing some (or all) of these symptoms.
 And while mouth guards (splints) can be a solution for many, for some, it can actually make matters worse.

 A better solution is to treat the cause – the underlying sleep apnea itself.

 CPAP & Oral Appliances

 Fortunately, there are good dental solutions available for those with mild to moderate sleep apnea that don’t involve CPAP.
-We have had extensive training and use state of the art technology to treat sleep breathing disorders with custom made oral appliances.
-These appliances reposition the tongue and move the lower jaw forward during sleep to maintain an open airway.
+We try to improve sleep by introducing lifestyle changes including sleep position, nasal breathing, and sleep environment.
+If there is a need, appliances will be fabricated which will reposition the tongue and move the lower jaw forward during sleep to maintain an open airway.